UstadMobile/UstadMobile/test-end-to-end/test-descriptions/004_004_multiple_submission_possible_for_student_test_description.md

 86. Enter the new mark
 87. Click on the "Update grade" button.
 88. Clear the app storage.
-89. Login as a student.
+89. Login to the app using the student username and password.
 90. Click on "Courses" tab.
 91. Click on the course name.
 92. Click on the assignment.